ReactionMechanismGenerator/RMG-Py/_sources/users/rmg/database/kinetics.rst.txt

 contain the same reaction, then precedence is given to whichever library is listed first in the input.py file.

-For combustion mechanisms, you should always use *one* small-molecule combustion library, such as the pre-packaged ERC-Foundation Fuel.
+For combustion mechanisms, you should always use at least one small-molecule combustion library, such as the pre-packaged *BurkeH2O2* and/or *FFCM1* for natural gas.
 The reactions contained in these libraries are poorly estimated by kinetic families and are universally important to combustion systems.